davidbombal/hostinger_quiz_website/README.md

 4. You need to install the following modules `pip install openai`
 5. You need to get your own API Key, follow the PDF document in the YouTube video description to get you OpenAI API Key.
 6. The `davinci-003.py` and `chatgpt-api.py` files contains the OpenAI API usage examples to create quiz questions in JSON format.
 7. You can set up a server on Hostinger (Use Coupon Code: DAVIDBOMBAL on checkout to get a 10% discount.) or you can run your web site locally using live server plugin.
-Follow the video to get either way to run.
+You only need to copy all the files excluding the .py files to the directory on your server.
+Follow the instructions in the video to get the website up and running on Hostinger or Live Server (on your local machine).